mahnoor2000safdar-svg/Resume-Screening-Assistant/README.md

 ## Objective

 The main objective of this project is to make the initial resume screening process faster, more consistent, and easier to evaluate by automatically comparing candidate resumes with the requirements of a Job Description.

 ---

+## Problem / Use Case

+Organizations and companies may receive many resumes for a single internship or job opening.
+Manually reviewing every resume can be time-consuming and inconsistent.

+Resume Intelligence provides an initial screening assistant that compares candidate resumes with a given Job Description and helps identify the most relevant candidates more efficiently.

+The system is designed to support recruiters during the initial shortlisting stage and does not replace human decision-making.

+---